Maresca says Chelsea are not a ‘mess’ but wants Sterling and Chilwell to leave

 Chelsea, who face Swiss side Servette in the Conference League play-off round at Stamford Bridge on Thursday, have spent around £200m on acquisitions this summer, with Atletico Madrid’s Joao Felix confirmed as the latest arrival on Wednesday for a fee believed to be £42m.

-He is the second player signed to compete in Sterling’s position on the wing following the capture of Pedro Neto from Wolves for £54m.
+Felix is the second player signed to compete in Sterling’s position on the wing following the £54m capture of Wolves’ Pedro Neto who, in a further snub to the England international, has been handed Sterling’s number seven shirt.

 The 29-year-old’s representatives issued a statement shortly ahead of kick-off against City on Sunday asking for “clarity” on his future, after he was heavily involved during the pre-season tour of the United States and featured in the club’s in-house media build-up to the game.